Accessibility Percolation on Cartesian Power Graphs: Applications

 \subsection{Path graph}

 The complete graph is in some sense the best-case scenario for accessibility.
-On the opposite side of the spectrum of possible (undirected) allele graphs one can choose the path graph on $\xall$ vertices.
+On the opposite side of the spectrum of possible (undirected) allele graphs one can choose the path graph on $\xall$ vertices, shown at the bottom of Fig.~\ref{Fig3}.
 In this case the distance between the two end points increases linearly with the number of alleles and there is a unique order in which mutations on a locus must be applied.
 This causes accessibility to become very low.
 For $\xall = 2$ the path graph is identical to the complete graph.
 However, already for $\xall = 3$ we find

 Since $\xbets$ represents a fitness quantile which must lie between $0$ and $1$, this value implies that the path graph on three vertices can never be accessible for any fitness difference if (almost) all loci need to mutate from one end of the graph to the other.
 For higher $\xall$ this effect becomes more pronounced.
 As a possible biological application of the path graph the description of copy-number variants of genes can be mentioned \cite{Altenberg2015}.